informedcitizenry/6502.Net/Docs/CPUSpecificAssembly.md

 ## GB80 Indirect and IO-addressing

 The LR35902 CPU used in the Game Boy is a variant of the Z80 that lacks certain addressing modes, such as the indexed modes.
 It also does not support the `in` and `out` IO commands.
-Game Boy assemblers typically use the convention of addressing adding the high page address either to an offset or the `C` register.
+Due to this limitation, the Game Boy instead maps the upper page of memory for IO devices.
+Assemblers typically use the convention of addressing adding the high page address either to an offset or the `C` register.
 6502.Net mimics this same form:

 ```
         ld ($ff00+c),a   // same as 'out (c), a', assembles to: e2